ronaldokun/data-engineer-handbook/bootcamp/materials/3-spark-fundamentals/homework/homework_testing_explanations.md

 7. **Struct and Array Types**:
    - PostgreSQL arrays are replaced by Spark SQL's `ARRAY` type with `STRUCT` for nested data.

 This translation assumes the use of Delta Lake for transactional capabilities in Spark SQL.
-If you need more details or additional transformations, let me know!